Skip to main content

 // Neuron for processing blob (runs only within the process)

-const blobProcessor = neuron('blobProcessor', { blobProcessed }).dendrite({
+const blobProcessor = neuron({ blobProcessed }).dendrite({

 collateral: blobData,